spongessuck/gm.dragDrop/README.md

 ```

 ## Handles
-You can add a child element to a `gm-draggable` element with the tag name or class `gm-drag-handle` to have it act as the drag 'handle' if you don't want the entire element to respond to dragging.
+You can add a child element to a `gm-draggable` element with the tag name, attribute, or class `gm-drag-handle` to have it act as the drag 'handle' if you don't want the entire element to respond to dragging.

 ### Sample template using a drag handle:
 ```html